autodatadirect/formBuilder/docs/content/api.md

     - **itemnotfound** Called inside of **_set(val)** inside of an if statement.
 Used to determine if the item being searched for is found or not.

 ## date
 The date data type is created to have an inputfield that allows the user to enter a date, either by typing the date directly into the inputfield, or by picking a date from a datepicker tooltip that will open when the user clicks on the inputfield.
+For valid `offset` syntax, see the Date Offsets guide.

-* Options
+* Attribute Options
-    - **minyear** User can set a minumum year.
-    - **maxyear** User can set a maximum year.
-    - **startdate** User can set the date that will be the starting date (used primarily for dateTime).
-    - **enddate** User can set the date that will be the ending date (used primarily for dateTime).
-    - **enforceMax** User can set this value to true or false depending on whether or not they wish to enforce the maximum year value.
-    - **enforceMin** User can set this value to true or false depending on whether or not they wish to enforce the minimum year value
+    -  **data-min-date** *Optional.* `[YYYY-MM-DD]` or `offset` - first date visible in datepicker & valid
+    -  **data-min-date** *Optional.* `[YYYY-MM-DD]` or `offset` - last date visible in datepicker & valid
+    -  **data-no-rounding** *Optional.* - disables offset date unit rounding for offsets

 * Methods (public)
     - **setUp(ifw)** Sets up the type with its attributes and its datePicker.
 Also sets the inputFilter.
     - **converter** *(object)*